What Is Skip Logic?

 Skip logic, also known as branch logic or conditional logic is a feature that changes the question or page a respondent sees next based on the answer they chose for the current question.
-Skip logic allows you to create a custom path through your survey or quiz that varies based on how the respondent answers questions.
-You set up the skip pattern based on rules that you define.
+When you make a quiz or a survey, skip logic allows you to create a custom path that varies based on how the respondent answers your questions.
+You can set up the skip pattern based on the rules that you define.

 How Skip Logic Makes Surveys and Quizzes Better for Readers